BitResolution/SC-Ledger-2/README.md

 SC-Ledger-2
 ============

-A tool for processing flat file based stock data.
+**ARCHIVED** - A tool for processing flat file based stock data.
 Unlike the previous SC-Ledger exercise this one was approached as if the code were being written "in a day job" as opposed to "hacking a solution together".

 Building The Application